Life is a Highway

 Sunday, March 15, 2015

-Reason: Video: Author Jeremy Lott on William F. Buckley's Faith and Politics
+Reason Magazine: Author Jeremy Lott On William F. Buckley's Faith & Politics

 William F. Buckley is someone who I at least call a Classical Conservative, as well as Libertarians and even Liberals such as myself should definitely respect, if not like and I believe like as well.
 Because he was a very intelligent and honest man who gave his views based on facts and evidence.
 And someone who went with the evidence and not a pure ideologue in the sense that he kept a position no matter what even when the facts and evidence changed.
 And that he was also a real Conservative.
 Not a big government supporter on the Right, but someone who believed in both economic and personal freedom.